 When Amazon stores your inventory in its fulfillment centers, you have physical nexus in every state where your inventory sits.
 Amazon's fulfillment network spans dozens of states.
 However, because of Marketplace Facilitator laws, this nexus primarily matters for non-Amazon sales.
 For Amazon-only sellers, the practical impact is minimal because Amazon handles the tax collection.

 Many sellers wait until they are doing $10,000/month before forming an LLC.
 By that point, they have months of co-mingled finances, no liability protection during their growth phase, and a messy transition to clean up.
-Form the LLC before you order your first inventory shipment.
+Form the LLC before you order your first inventory shipment — or buy a ready-made one so there's no reason to wait.

 Delaware's reputation comes from C-Corporation law and the Court of Chancery.
 For a single-member LLC selling products on Amazon, Delaware offers no advantage and costs $240 more per year than Wyoming.
 Read our Wyoming vs Delaware comparison for the full breakdown.